NathanielMH/Neural-network-projects/README.md

 # Neural-network-projects

 This is the notes I gathered code from a series of guided project from Coursera.
-It taught the basic tools, libraries and concepts needed to solve real life problems with the Keras framework, having Tensorflow as its backend.
+It taught the basic tools, libraries and concepts needed to solve real life problems with Neural Networks using the Keras framework, having Tensorflow as its backend.

 ## House price prediction
 We used regression to solve for the price of a house in terms of parameters such as distance to city, year, etc.